lockevod/Karoo-KActions/README.md

 ## Known Issues

 - Notifications may be delayed if there are connectivity issues.
-- Your Karoo needs an internet connection for messages to be sent correctly.
+- Your Karoo needs an internet connection for messages to be sent correctly (mobile connected and linked with companion app if you've a karoo 3)
 - Each provider has its own usage limitations, especially in free plans.
 - Make sure you have sufficient balance if using paid plans.

 ## Privacy

 KActions does not store or share personal information beyond what is necessary for its operation.
 Phone numbers and messages are stored only on your Karoo device.
+KActions doesn't have any relationship or partnership with Whapi, Callmebot, Resend or Textbelt, you need to read and accept their conditions.
+If you use KActions with any of these services, you accept this.

 ## Credits